 The photographs I take during the day will be done in a way that will recreate your wedding day.
 I am there to capture the MOMENTS, all those things that you might not remember because everything went so quickly – you will get to feel again and relive through the photos.
 I will focus on watching your wedding, seeing the interaction and capturing the atmosphere.

 No, but honestly – you won’t need it.
 You will get a print release that will allow you to print as many images as you’d like and in any size you’d like.
 This also means you can put on social media and send to friends and family – so basically anything for personal use!
 What you aren’t permitted to do, is use the photos for advertising purposes (this includes passing on to other suppliers who may ask for them – send these guys my way!) or sell them.

 Q. When can I expect my photographs back?

 I aim to have clients galleries ready around 8 weeks after your wedding.

 Q. Do you do formal group shots?

 I totally understand the importance of some group shots, however – getting people to stand in a line and take their photo is not my style.
-Group shots always take a lot longer than anyone anticipates – to shout and organise various people (especially when the majority of guests tend to not want to stand around and immediately head to the bar!) and this is time that you’d much rather spend chatting and laughing with your guests (whilst I photograph this).
+Group shots always take a lot longer than anyone anticipates – shouting and organise lots of people (especially when the majority of people tend to head immediately head to the drink and canapés!) and this is time that you’d much rather spend chatting and laughing with your guests (whilst I photograph this).
 Therefore I will always limit group shots to a maximum of 10.

 Q. How long will you photograph for?